designreuse/springboot-rest-api-design/README.md

-# springboot-rest-api-design
-REST API Design using SpringBoot
+# REST API Design using SpringBoot